shuvangkar/Learning-C/README.md

 ## Setup

-Linux is the easiest system to setup environments for C development
+for C development Linux is the easiest OS to work with.
 ```
 sudo apt-get install build-essentials
 ```